 The company designed and manufactured many types of concrete fasteners made from steel and plastic.
 The Rawlplug Company sold products in the United States under the name of Rawl and became the number one seller of concrete fasteners in the 1940’s and 1950’s.
 Over the years, many new competitors have entered the market.
 Powers Fasteners bought Rawl Company in the United States.
-The Rawlplug Company still exists and sells its product in England and thoughout Europe.
+The Rawlplug Company still exists and sells its product in England and throughout Europe.

 Where to Purchase Rawl Products

-Rawl products can be purchased under Powers Fasteners, Inc., which is associated with Concrete Fastening Systems, Inc. and is based out of Cleveland, Ohio.
-Purchasing can be done by going online to www.confast.com and buying direct.
+Rawl products can be purchased under Powers Fasteners, Inc., which is associated with Concrete Fastening Systems™, Inc. and is based out of Cleveland, Ohio.
+Purchasing can be done by going online to www.confast.com and buying directly.
 Concrete Fastening Systems, Inc. carries a complete line of its own brand name as well as all the different types of concrete fasteners made by Powers Fasteners.

 CONCRETE FASTENERS AVAILABLE INCLUDE: